turboderp/exllamav2/README.md

 ## Recent updates

-**2023-09-18**: Some minor changes to allow models with higher bitrates (it used to cap at around 6), and changes to the converter to better facilitate scripted jobs.

 **2023-09-27**: Prebuilt wheels are now available, credit to [@jllllll](https://github.com/jllllll).
 They're on the [releases page here](https://github.com/turboderp/exllamav2/releases).
 A solution to installing prebuilt wheels straight from PyPI is still pending.
 Updated installation instructions above.